gasparrini/CTS-smallarea/README.md

 ------------------------------------------------------------------------

-This repository stores the updated R code and data to reproduce the analyisis of the case study presented in the article:
+This repository stores the updated R code and data to reproduce the analysis of the case study presented in the article:

 Gasparrini A. A tutorial on the case time series design for small-area analysis. *BMC Medical Research Methodology*.
 2022;22:129.
 DOI: doi.org/10.1186/s12874-022-01612-x. [[freely available here](http://www.ag-myresearch.com/2022_gasparrini_bmcmrm.html)]